Granger Smith Announces He's Going Back on Tour After Son's Drowning Death: 'Music Heals Me'

 As for why he’s going back on the road, Granger explained, “Music has always been healing.
 That’s the place I’ve always turned to.”

-Granger has been listed on the lineup for Chicago’s Country Music Festival on Saturday.
+Granger has been listed on the lineup for Chicago’s Country LakeShake on Saturday.
 However, it is not immediately clear if the star will perform.

 After news of River’s death broke, a number of country stars sent Granger and his family well wishes.